 Lessons run every weekday morning from 9 – 12.30 pm with a

 half hour break from 10.30 - 11.00.
 There are four levels: pre-intermediate,

 intermediate, upper-intermediate and advanced.
 We will give you

 a short test to decide which level is right for you.
 There is a

 course book for each level, and teachers will use other resources

 as well.
-Please see the more detailed course descriptions for further
+Please see the more detailed descriptions of each level

 objectives at each level

-the end of the course you will be able to:
+the end of this level you will be able to:

 • Understand the main point of a TV or radio programme if